Marketers and an abundance of black swans

 For those events and side effects, we need to be ready.

-"Business as usual" just won't cut it anymore.
+'Business as usual' just won't cut it anymore.
 Sorry, that's just the way it is.
-Yes, Kiwi marketers could absolutely use a break after what we've all been through over the last three years -- but unfortunately 2023 comes with its own collection of challenges.
+Yes, Kiwi marketers could absolutely use a break after what we've all been through over the last few years, but unfortunately today comes with its own collection of challenges.

 What sorts of challenges?